Learn how to slow the aging process and improve the quality of your life by understanding the power of perspective and

-If someone told you you could absolutely slow the aging process and increase your health-span and quality of your life without spending a dime, would you pay attention?
-What if you learned that this supposed solution was scientifically proven and it was easier than you could imagine – would you pay attention?
+If someone told you you could slow the aging process and improve the quality of your life without spending a dime, would you pay attention?
+What if you learned that this supposed solution was scientifically proven and easier than you could imagine?

 When I heard about Elizabeth Blackburn, Carol Greider, and Jack Szostak’s Nobel Prize for the discovery of how chromosomes are protected by telomeres and telomerase (the enzyme that keeps cells from dying) I was intrigued.
 But, I just about fell out of my chair listening to Blackburn’s TED talk.
 Reason being, I am a transformation and happiness research geek.
 I have devoted 20 years of my life to helping others find joy, freedom and possibility.
 The research I stumbled upon here makes me want to shout from the rooftops about the power of our mindset.

-With the help of psychologist Elisa Epel and many other scientists from various fields and disciplines – and after 10,000 scientific papers later – the findings have concluded that we have the ability to protect our health-span.
-“Health span” is the number of healthy, youthful and productive years in our total life span.
+With the help of psychologist Elisa Epel and other scientists from various fields and disciplines – and after 10,000 scientific papers later – findings conclude that we have can protect our health-span.
+“Healthspan” is the number of healthy, youthful and productive years in our total life span.
 On the contrary, “disease span” is the number of years spent sick and on the decline.

-As an educated society, we’ve transcended the hand-wavy “stress makes you sick” sort of thinking and now can prove that it does.
-More importantly, Blackburn and her team have proven the opposite: How we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our lives are spent in a state of thriving.
-In other words, we have control over our own aging process, we have control over just how much we thrive… or not.
+We’ve officially evolved from the intuitive conjecture that “stress makes you sick” and now can prove that it does.
+More importantly, Blackburn and her team have proven the opposite: How we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive determines the length of our health-span.
+In other words, we have control over our own aging process by our chosen mindset.